Election 2022: Democrats appear to take DeKalb County Board majority as two Republican incumbents could be ousted

 District 3

-Republican incumbent Tim Bagby as of 9:45 p.m. appears to be the top vote getter so far, with 1,822 votes, or 27%, followed by Democrat newcomer Amber Quitno, who ran an unsuccessful county board campaign in 2020, with 1,624 votes, or 24%, and Republican newcomer Keegan C. Reynolds with 1,333 votes.
+As of 9:45 p.m.
+Tuesday, Republican incumbent Tim Bagby appeared to be the top vote-getter, with 1,822 votes, or 27%, followed by Democratic newcomer Amber Quitno, who ran an unsuccessful County Board campaign in 2020, with 1,624 votes, or 24%, and Republican newcomer Keegan C. Reynolds with 1,333 votes.

 District 4

-Asked if the early election results had invigorated him, Ogilvie said he actually feels “somewhat surprised.”
+Asked if the early election results had invigorated him, Ogilvie said he actually felt “somewhat surprised.”

 District 8